Wheesung: Career

-1982: Early life and education
+1982-: Early life and education

-Wheesung was born on February 5, 1982.
-He was an avid dancer in high school, where he was part of a rock band.
-He began singing in his senior year.
+Wheesung was born on February 5, 1982 in Seoul.
+His paternal grandfather was a dentist who fled from North Korea and financially supported his family until he fell ill with a chronic illness for several years.
+By the time Wheesung's father got married, they were almost penniless and Wheesung suffered financial hardships throughout childhood and school years.
+He was an avid dancer in high school where he was part of a rock band named Zenesis, and began singing in his senior year.
+He graduated from Mapo High School and briefly attended classes in Ahyeon Polytechnic School as well, where he was a classmate with notable musicians such as Park Hyo-shin and Hwanhee from R&B duo Fly to the Sky.
+He was also active in a hip-hop society called SNP, which contributed to the rise of early stage Korean hip-hop.
+Its members included hip-hop musicians such as Verbal Jint, P-Type and Jung-in.

-He initially attended the Sun Moon University, under the journalism major but dropped out.
+After graduating from high school, he initially attended the Sun Moon University, under the journalism major but dropped out.
 Wheesung subsequently attended the Gukje Digital University and Kyung Hee University's Graduate School of Communication.

 1997–1999: Dance Team and Group Debut

-He started his career in 1997 as a member of a back dancing team ING.
-Wheesung began his career in 1999 with the short lived Korean boy group, A4.
+He started his career in 1997 as a member of a backup dance team ING.
+Wheesung began his career in 1999 with a short lived Korean boy group, A4.
 He left after the band's first album debut, citing musical differences between himself and the other members of the band.
-After that, He joined a rock band, MAME, as vocalist for a short while.
-And, he participated the MBC College Music Festival (MBC 강변가요제) in 2000.
+After that, he joined a rock band, MAME, as vocalist for a short while.
+He also participated in the MBC College Music Festival (MBC 강변가요제) in 2000.

-2000–2006: Solo Debut and YG Entertainment
+2000–2006: Solo debut and YG Entertainment

 In 2000, he signed onto M Boat, a former sister company to YG Entertainment.
 He underwent a few years of vocal training under the label and released his first solo album Like A Movie in 2002.
-The album became very popular after receiving praise from many well-known artists, including Seo Taiji and Shin Seung Hun.
+The album achieved both public popularity and critical acclaim, receiving praises from many well-known artists including Seo Taiji and Shin Seung Hun.
+With his debut song, "Can't I(안 되나요)," he won multiple awards, including Golden Disc Awards, as the new artist of the year.
 In 2003, he released his second album, It's Real.
 It proved to be as popular as his first, making him the best selling artist of 2003 in Korea.
-Unlike his debut album, It's Real wasn't restricted to R&B and it included different musical elements like pop and hip-hop.
+With his second album, he broadened his scope to include various musical elements like pop and hip-hop on top of R&B and ballads.